 Oh … hey there!
 You’re not supposed to still be reading.
 Didn’t you see those opt-in boxes?
+There were, like, six of them!!!
 Although I mean, sure, I guess it’s a big, scary deal to sign up for a free newsletter you can literally unsubscribe from at any time, so I understand …

 (My voice trails off and I frown.
 My eyes narrow as I look at you.)

 Actually, wait … no. No, I don’t.
 That’s very paranoid of you.
 Some email marketer hurt you once, didn’t they?